Keep crime out of Sport: together against criminal manipulations of sports competitions

 The project was launched on 21 January 2016, in the aftermath of the Council of Europe Convention on the Manipulation of Sports Competitions, which has been open to signatures and ratifications since September 2014.

-The Convention is the first legally binding instrument that aims to combat this worldwide phenomenon and to date has 22 signatures and 2 ratifications, Norway and Portugal.
+The Convention is the first legally binding instrument that aims to combat this worldwide phenomenon and to date has 28 signatures and 3 ratifications (Norway, Ukraine and Portugal).

-The KCOOS project aims to raise awareness on the issues of match fixing and sports betting risks, as well as to promote the Council of Europe Convention on the Manipulation of Sports Competitions.
-It aims to assist countries in implementing the various measures of the Convention within their national systems, in particular, in the fight against match-fixing and in the regulation of sports betting.
+The KCOOS project aimed to raise awareness on the issues of match-fixing and sports betting risks, as well as to promote the Council of Europe Convention on the Manipulation of Sports Competitions.
+It aimed to assist countries in implementing the various measures of the Convention within their national systems, in particular, in the fight against match-fixing and in the regulation of sports betting.

 24 October 2016 T-MC Secretariat: In Moscow this week promoting the Match-fixing Convention.
 And KCOOS in Bucharest for the 4th Regional Seminar!